Picnic Island is an incredible private island with accommodation near Coles Bay on the picture-perfect Freycinet Peninsula of Tasmania.

 About Picnic Island Tasmania

 Picnic Island cost: season-dependent.
-Check updated price.
+Check the updated price on Booking.com.

-Picnic Island is a privately-owned island offering beachfront, cabin-style accommodation options for up to ten people.
+Picnic Island is a privately owned island offering beachfront, cabin-style accommodation options for up to ten people.

 Staying on Picnic Island is truly a secluded, private island experience.
 While the island is located just a few minutes from Coles Bay, staying here makes you feel like you're miles away from the rest of the world.
 At just under a hectare in size, there's also enough room for activities and to explore, while still retaining a sequestered charm.